MartinKilonzo/School-Work/ReadMe.md

 <b>Brief course content:</b><br>
 Computer architecture; data representations; hardware; memory management; instruction sets; exposure to an assembly language for a RISC machine; assembly and linking.

+##Computer Science Fundamentals I
+<b>Languages used:</b> Java<br>
+<b>Brief course content:</b><br>
+The nature of Computer Science as a discipline; the design and analysis of algorithms and their implementation as modular, reliable, well-documented programs written in an object-oriented language (Java).
+Intended for students with little or no background in programming.

+##Computer Science Fundamentals II
+<b>Languages used:</b> Java<br>
+<b>Brief course content:</b><br>
+A continuation of Computer Science Fundamentals I. Data organization and manipulation; abstract data types and their implementations in an object-oriented setting (Java); lists, stacks, queues, trees; pointers; recursion; file handling and storage.

 ##Data Structures and Algorithms
 <b>Languages used:</b> Java<br>
 <b>Brief course content:</b><br>